mdn/content/files/en-us/web/css/contain/index.md

 - `layout`
   - : Indicates that nothing outside the element may affect its internal layout and vice versa.
 - `style`
   - : Indicates that, for properties that can have effects on more than just an element and its descendants, those effects don't escape the containing element.
-Note that this value is marked "at-risk" in the spec and may not be supported everywhere.
 - `paint`
   - : Indicates that descendants of the element don't display outside its bounds.
 If the containing box is offscreen, the browser does not need to paint its contained elements — these must also be offscreen as they are contained completely by that box.
 And if a descendant overflows the containing element's bounds, then that descendant will be clipped to the containing element's border-box.